Jean-Baptiste Cardineau

 Lessons

-For more information about pritave studio lessons (online or in the Boston area), inquiries about workshops, festivals and camps, or other teaching opportunities:
+For more information about private lessons (online or in the Boston area), inquiries about workshops, festivals and camps, or other teaching opportunities: